SchedMD/slurm-gcp/terraform/examples/slurm_cluster/hybrid/full/README.md

 ## Overview

 This example creates a [slurm_cluster](../../../../modules/slurm_cluster/README.md) in hybrid mode.
-All other components required to support a slurm cluster are minimally created as
-well: VPC; subnetwork; firewall rules; service accounts.
 It highly configurable through tfvars.

+All other components required to support the slurm cluster are minimally created as well: VPC; subnetwork; firewall rules; service accounts.

 ## Dependencies